HiLo Algorithm

 The collection name and node-tag are added to the ID.

-To ensure that multiple clients can generate the identifiers simultaneously, they need some mechanism to avoid duplicates.
+To ensure that multiple clients can generate identifiers simultaneously without producing duplicates,

 {